 Every participating Bike to School Week school is registered by a School Champion who steps forward to lead the initiative at their school, often with support from others in their school community.
 School Champions can be parents, teachers, administrators, community members, or even students - the only requirement is being passionate about the benefits of active transportation in schools!

 School Champions should ensure they have spoken with their school's administration about registering their school for Bike to School Week before doing so.

 - Register your school for free online if you haven't already bikehub.ca/btsw - Spread the word make sure others in your school community know that your school is participating.

 Add event dates to your school calendars, and use the newsletter and social media templates included in this guide to support your promotion efforts. - Find your team Bike to School Week is often organized by an enthusiastic team of teachers, parents, administrators and students with support from other community partners like bike shops and grocery stores.

-- Plan Bike to School Week activities these can include bike safety instruction, school celebrations, and other creative ways to encourage cycling and active transportation at your school. - Create a display at the front of your school and put up your school's Tracking Poster (For 2021 Bike to School Week, smaller classroom-sized tracking posters will also be available for download off our website if your school prefers to track by classroom rather than by school under COVID-19 restrictions) - During Bike to School Week, connect with other active travel schools by using the hashtag #bike2school on social media - Report on how your events went complete the reporting survey on our website to be entered to win prizes!
+- Plan Bike to School Week activities these can include bike safety instruction, school celebrations, and other creative ways to encourage cycling and active transportation at your school. - Create a display at the front of your school and put up your school's Tracking Poster - During Bike to School Week, connect with other active travel schools by using the hashtag #bike2school on social media - Report on how your events went complete the reporting survey on our website to be entered to win prizes!

-BENEFITS OF ACTIVE TRAVEL & BIKE TO SCHOOL WEEK
+BENEFITS OF ACTIVE TRAVEL & BIKE TO SCHOOL WFFK

+Biking to school creates healthy and energized students who are ready to learn.
 Increased active travel to and from school has been associated with a number of positive environmental, social, and safety benefits for students of all ages.
 Bike to School Week allows students, families and schools to experience the following benefits first-hand.
 With positive encouragement and school support, active travel can become a lifelong habit for students!